PROGRAM DETAILS

 Candidates selected for the 100 Leadership Institute will be individuals who the 100BMOA expects to take on broader leadership responsibility in their local chapters and/or on the national level.
 Each participant is to conduct himself in a manner that is consistent with the moral and ethical standards of the 100 Black Men of America.
 Each candidate will be expected to exhibit and uphold the following:

-- A leader leads by example.
-Every action should embody our motto: “What They See Is What They’ll Be”
+• Every action should embody our motto, “What They See Is What They’ll Be”

 Application Fee for Members

-Applicants are required to submit a $300 non-refundable fee which will accompany their application.
-The participant will be required to sign and return the Memorandum of Understanding (MOU) with their initial submission.
+Applicants are required to submit a $300 fee ($50 will be a processing fee), which will accompany their application.
+If not selected for the cohort, $250 will be refunded to the applicant.

-The Leadership Institute curriculum spans over a period of seven months.
+The Leadership Institute curriculum spans over a period of six months.
 One (1) weekend per month 8-12 hours/weekend.
-An additional investment of 8-10 hours per month will be expected to complete course assignments, participate in peer-to-peer cohort discussions and finally, to complete a Class project.
+An additional investment of 8-10 hours per month will be expected to complete course assignments, participate in peer-to-peer cohort discussions and finally, to complete a Capstone project.

 100% attendance is expected; however, it is understood that circumstances will occur, preventing a participant to attend a scheduled session.
-A maximum of 3 excused absences are permitted, but must be put in an email to the Leadership coordinator at least 24 hours prior to an anticipated absence.
+Any anticipated absences must be put in an email to the Institute administrator at least 24 hours prior to said absence.
 These absences are subject to the following conditions:

 Both the Orientation/Intake session and Commencement are mandatory with respect to attendance.